Peabody Academy (Troy, North Carolina): Founding board of trustees

 Since Troy had the largest population of African Americans in Montgomery County and surrounding area, Reverend Ellis and the AMA chose the small town as the location to establish a school for freedman.
 Peter Green, Alexander C. Powell, and James Kron formed the original Board of Trustees for Peabody Academy.
 All three were former slaves and leaders in their respective communities.
 Mr. Green represented the Cheek Creek Township, which is the modern-day Mount Gilead/Pekin area in south-central Montgomery County.
 Mr. Powell represented the Rocky Springs Township, which is in between Candor and Norman area in the southeastern Montgomery County and northern Richmond County.
 Mr. Kron represented the Uwharrie Township, which is west of Troy in western Montgomery County.
 Mr. Green, born in 1810, was the elder of the three men and served as chairman.
 In 1878, W. H. Watkins of Troy deeded a tract of land to the Trustees of Peabody Academy for "the purpose of erecting an academy for Negroes on the road leading south from Troy".

-Legacy leading to first black mayor of Troy

-Sherri Allgood, the first African American Mayor of Troy who served from 2018 to 2020, is a descendant of Peter Green (paternal lineage) and Alexander C. Powell (maternal lineage).
-Peter Green is Allgood's third great-grandfather on her father's side.
-Alexander C. Powell is the brother of her third great-grandmother on her mother's side.